livioribeiro/rusted-cypher/README.md

 # rusted-cypher
 Rust crate for accessing the cypher endpoint of a neo4j server

-This crate is a prototype for a client for the cypher endpoint of a neo4j server, like a sql driver for a relational database.
+This is a prototype for accessing the cypher endpoint of a neo4j server, like a sql driver for a relational database.

-The goal of this project is to provide a way to send cypher queries to a neo4j server and iterate over the results.
+The main goal of this project is to provide a way to send cypher queries to a neo4j server and retrieve the results.
+The second goal is to manage transactions through the transaction endpoint.

 It MAY be extended to support other resources of the neo4j REST api.

 At this moment, it is only possible to send one or more cypher queries, closing the transaction immediatly.